 Corporate governing raises several societal risks, including that it is undemocratic as it lacks accountability and representativeness; it is divisive and anti-pluralistic; its reach is partial; corporations might lose interest or, worse, be opportunistic, absent, or antagonist to society's quests; corporations contribute to the gridlock; and abandoning traditional politics is a risky proposition.
 The paragraphs below describe such risks and this Section V.B.2 closes with an assessment of the most problematic among them.
-As a disclaimer, this Paper defines (and addresses solely) corporate governing as corporate engagement with socio-economic issues that matter to citizens (race and gender relations, sexual orientation, climate, voting rights, guns) and does not cover the adjacent, yet different, issue of corporate money and influence in politics, which is well covered in the literature.
-409

 Undemocratic for Lack of Accountability and of Representativeness.
 The most recurring concern in the literature is the lack of political accountability of the executives and managers who make policy choices.
-Some see this as fundamentally undemocratic because the decision-makers are unelected by the polity: 410 those who want to make policy impact should run for office, the argument goes; surreptitiously passing what detractors call divisive politics defies the rules of
+Some see this as fundamentally undemocratic because the decision-makers are unelected by the polity:454 those who want to make policy impact should run for office, the argument goes; surreptitiously passing what detractors call divisive politics defies the rules of the democratic game.455 Some others point out that the decision-makers, who are said to mostly come from privileged backgrounds, and to skew white and male, are not representative of society at large.456